-63. The Environment Agency has engaged with the BCAs regarding the draft BCP.
-Sandwell Council will continue to work with them to include policies and proposals that will mitigate against the effects of climate change across the borough and the wider area.
+83. The Environment Agency engaged with the BCAs regarding the draft BCP.
+Sandwell Council has continued to work with them to include policies and proposals that will mitigate against the effects of climate change across the borough and the wider area.